General hydrodynamic features of elastoviscoplastic fluid flows through randomised porous media: Problem setup

 \subsection{Porous medium construction}

 As mentioned, here we are interested in 2D flows through porous media constructed of mono-dispersed rigid circular obstacles ($X$) in a domain ($\Omega$) of size $L \times L$.
 These obstacles have a unit diameter (i.e.~the length scale used in the above equations is the diameter of the obstacles) and $L=24$.
+The centres of obstacles are chosen entirely random with uniform distribution.
+The constraints are non-overlapping and also being completely in the computational box (i.e. they do not touch the borders of the computational domain).

 A sketch illustrating the considered geometries is presented in Fig.~\ref{fig:schematic}.
 The ``volume fraction" of the obstacles is denoted by $\phi=\text{meas}(X)/\text{meas}(\Omega)=N\pi/4 L^2$ where $N$ is the number of obstacles.
 Hence, the porosity of the medium $\Phi$ (i.e.~void fraction) can be defined simply as $\Phi=1-\phi$.
 In the present study, we study three cases with the solid volume fraction $10\%, 20\%$, and $30\%$ (i.e.~porosity $\Phi=90, 80$ and $70\%$), as displayed in Fig.~\ref{fig:schematic}.